 These BBP values will be updated by the tax unit variation, with rounding to the top hundred.
 In relation to the housing ranges value of the product, they will be expressed in soles and will be updated as a result of the multiplication of the housing value of the prior year and the annual change in the Consumer Price Index-CPI of Lima Metropolitana, with rounding to the top hundred.
-For this purposes, the Fund has the modality of BBP as a complement to the initial installment of the mortgage loan, the BBP will be used as a complement to reach the initial minimal amount required to the sub borrower for mortgage loan purposes, and it is applied at the time of the loan disbursement, therefore it is not part of it.

-- (viii) When the BBP is granted, at the time sub borrower has complied timely with the payment of six consecutive monthly installments, the Fund credits the accounts receivable (principal) of the concessional tranche and charges the liability "Good Payer Bonus assigned", see Note13(e).
-Interest of the concessional tranche installment are recognized as an expense of the Fund and is presented net of the "Income from accounts receivable (Trust Agreement COFIDE)" of the caption "Interest Income" of income statements, see Note 19. - (ix) The Good Payer Award (henceforth "PBP") are resources assumed directly by the Fund to grant a Bonus.
+- (ix) When the BBP is granted, at the time sub borrower has complied timely with the payment of six consecutive monthly installments, the Fund credits the accounts receivable (principal) of the concessional tranche and charges the liability "Good Payer Bonus assigned", see Note13(e).
+Interest of the concessional tranche installment are recognized as an expense of the Fund and is presented net of the "Income from accounts receivable (Trust Agreement COFIDE)" of the caption "Interest Income" of income statements, see Note 19. - (x) The Good Payer Award (henceforth "PBP") are resources assumed directly by the Fund to grant a Bonus.